2Max2Pax/mio-fantasma/README.md

 # mio-fantasma

+Alexa skill that allows identifying which Echo device responded and who spoke (via `person_id`), sending the data to Home Assistant.

+# 👻 Alexa Skill: "Mio Fantasma"

+## What is "Mio Fantasma"?

+**Mio Fantasma** (My Ghost) is a custom Alexa-hosted skill that acts as an intelligent bridge between Amazon Alexa and **Home Assistant**.

+Unlike standard integrations, this skill acts as a real-time "context sensor".
+When activated, it transmits three specific and unique pieces of data to Home Assistant:

+* **Who spoke:** Identifies the user via their `person_id` (Voice ID).
+* **Where they are:** Captures the ID of the specific Echo device that received the command.
+* **What they want to do:** Sends a specific "procedure" (e.g., "heating," "goodnight," etc.).

+---

+## Why did I create it?

+The primary need arose to maximize the effectiveness of automations based on **[alexa-actions](https://github.com/keatontaylor/alexa-actions)**.

+The main limitation of many integrations lies in the difficulty of starting an interactive dialogue on the correct device and with the correct person.
+"Mio Fantasma" solves this problem by ensuring:

+1. **Device Certainty (Where):** The skill captures the ID of the Echo that responded to the routine.
+This allows `alexa-actions` to immediately "hook" the dialogue flow onto that specific device, preventing the question from being asked in the wrong room.
+2. **Identity Certainty (Who):** Thanks to `person_id` recognition, Home Assistant knows who is initiating the action.
+This allows for personalizing the dialogue flow or restricting critical actions to authorized users only.
+3. **Fluid Dialogue Flow:** The skill allows for the immediate start of the `alexa-actions` question-and-answer sequence, making the interaction natural and free of routing errors.

+---

+## Technical Notes and Optimization

+* **Instant Trigger:** The skill does not execute actions directly; instead, it populates an `input_text` entity in Home Assistant.
+This state change is detected instantly (e.g., via PyScript), serving as a trigger for the subsequent logic.
+* **Latency Management (User Experience):** By nature, triggering an automation via the cloud (Alexa -> Skill -> HA -> Alexa-Actions) can involve minor processing delays.
+* **Response Message Trick:** You can visually and acoustically "mask" these latency times by slightly increasing the length of the skill's response message, which is configurable in the `config.json` file.
+* This ensures that the `device_id` sent to Home Assistant is the correct one for the room you are currently in.

+---

+---

+# mio-fantasma
 Skill Alexa che permette di identificare quale dispositivo Echo ha risposto e chi ha parlato (tramite `person_id`), inviando i dati a Home Assistant

 # 👻 Skill Alexa: "Mio Fantasma"